-I mean I like courgettes as much as the next person (actually I don’t, I find them slimy and horrible, that’s why I grate them into my recipes) but surely the lack of courgettes isn’t such a bad thing after all.
+I mean, I like courgettes as much as the next person (actually I don’t, I find them slimy and horrible, that’s why I grate them into my recipes) but surely the lack of courgettes isn’t such a bad thing after all?
 Think about it, now all those spiralizing, clean eating freaks can stop fainting and eat a proper meal, because you know what tastes better than boiled strips of courgette?
-Literally anything but especially spaghetti.
-So stop pretending you’re gluten intolerant (becuase heardly anyone actually is) and boil up some delicious pasta why don’t you.
+Literally anything but especially spaghetti!
+So stop pretending you’re gluten intolerant (because hardly anyone is) and boil up some delicious pasta why don’t you.
 Oh and whoever came up with the word ‘courgetti’ should be shot.

 Anyway, as usual, this post has nothing to do with pasta or courgettes but the humble mushroom and one of my other favourite carbs, BREAD!
 I pretty much love anything on toast, especially Marmite but I found some left over goats cheese from Christmas and a couple of portobello mushrooms in my fridge and thought, yes!
 Enjoy.

 Serves 2 / Hands on time 20 mins / Total time 20 mins / V

 60g soft vegetarian goats cheese

 2 piece of bread for toasting

 2 poached eggs to serve (optional)